 Don’t Panic if Morning Glories Not Blooming

 So this season you didn’t get any blooms.
 That means you need to take steps to ensure plenty of flowers next year.
-Some vines bloom like crazy when the vine is allowed to sprawl on the ground, but morning glory flowers best with a support system.
-Provide a trellis, fence, arbor or other sturdy structure.
+Some vines bloom like crazy when the vine is allowed to sprawl on the ground, but morning glory flowers do best with a support system.
+Provide a trellis, fence, arbor, or other sturdy structure.

 If your new morning glory plant hasn’t flowered yet, be patient.
 Morning glories can take a couple of months, up to 120 days from seed to flower, to burst out in blooms, especially if you planted the vine from seed.
 They are one of the last annuals to bloom in most regions, often in August or even early September.

-If you have a short growing season, start them indoors 3 weeks before the date of the last frost.
+If you have a short growing season, start them indoors three weeks before the date of the last frost.
 Soak the seeds for 24 hours before planting them and scar the outer surface of the seed first.
 Plant seeds ½ inch (1 cm.) deep and keep the flat moderately moist in a warm environment.
 Plant the seedlings out after all danger of frost has passed, in a neglected but sunny area of the garden with nutrient poor to sandy soil.